brucelawson/onboarding/README.md

 - An overview of active [product panels](#product-panel-updates)
 - A list of [who in the team does what](#whos-doing-what)

-# A list of services we use in our organisation:
+# A list of services we use:

 - A Membership subscription
 - Access to our [Github repositories](https://github.com/smashingmagazine)